Actively Recruiting

 - Patients with one or more lesions suitable for EUS-RFA

-- Insulinomas 25 mm or smaller confirmed by 72-hour fasting test, imaging, and biopsy with low Ki67 index (<10%)
+- Insulinomas 25 mm or smaller confirmed by fasting test, scanning, and biopsy with low Ki67 index (<10%)

-- Non-functional pancreatic neuroendocrine lesions 10-20 mm and growing, confirmed by biopsy with low Ki67 index (<10%), or larger lesions if surgery is not an option
+- Non-functional pancreatic neuroendocrine tumors (pNEN) between 10-20 mm that are growing, confirmed by biopsy with low Ki67 index (<10%), or larger pNEN lesions in patients not eligible for surgery

-- Unilateral adrenal adenoma with benign features on CT and confirmed lateralization on adrenal vein sampling
+- Unilateral adrenal adenoma (APA) with benign features on non-contrast CT in the left adrenal gland and confirmed lateralization on adrenal vein sampling

 - Signed informed consent